ECGOPS/OMSDEMO/CONSOLE_LOGGING_SECURITY_REPORT.md

 ## ✅ CONCLUSION

-The console logging security assessment confirms that the ECG Outage Management System implements excellent security practices for logging.
+The console logging security assessment confirms that the ECG Network Management System implements excellent security practices for logging.
 All console logs are properly removed in production builds, and no sensitive information is exposed through logging statements.

 **Final Assessment: SECURE** ✅